TorrenceB/ecommerce-fe/README.md

-# E-commerce Frontend
+# E-commerce

-### About
+## Overview

-Full-Scale E-commerce platform that demonstrates use of authentication, customized recommendations and payment.
+Full-Scale E-commerce platform that demonstrates use of authentication, customized recommendations and payment:

-### Features

-1. **User Management & Profile**

-   Basic authentication (email/password)
-   Simple profile with basic info
-   Privacy settings

-### Demonstrated Skills

 1. **DevOps**
    - Containerization